Professor Katie Normington

 Professor Katie Normington joined De Montfort University as Vice-Chancellor in 2021 from Royal Holloway, University of London, where she was Deputy Principal (Academic).

 Following her arrival at DMU, Katie launched a university-wide consultation to co-create a new strategy to ensure the university remains relevant and continues to meet people’s real needs in the decades ahead.
 The consultation process involved staff, students, governors, external stakeholders and experts.
-DMU’s Board of Governors has since approved the ‘strategy on a page’, which will inform further work to develop university plans and supporting strategies.
+DMU’s Board of Governors has since approved the ‘strategy on a page’ and its supporting strategies and implementation plans.

-After an unprecedented year of delivering learning in a blended environment, Katie launched a new project to reframe DMU’s academic offer.
-Education 2030 considers how the university will provide teaching and learning in the future and aims to produce a structure that can fit learning around the increasingly complex lives of students.
+The implementation of the new strategy includes Education 2030, which considers how the university will provide teaching and learning in the future and aims to produce a structure that can fit learning around the increasingly complex lives of students.
 The idea at the heart of Education 2030 is to develop a student-centred framework that is robust and future-proofed to best support teaching and learning and deliver a high-quality student experience and student outcomes.

 You can contact Professor Katie Normington through the Vice-Chancellor's Office by emailing: email@example.com